graceduansu/clip_bbox/README.md

 ### Use As a Command Line Script

-To draw bounding boxes on an image, run
+To draw bounding boxes on an image and its caption, run

-    $ python clip_bbox.py --img "path/to/img.png"
+    $ python clip_bbox.py --imgpath "path/to/img.png" --caption "caption of your image" --outpath "path/to/output_path.png"

 ### Use As a Python Module